tpluscode/tpluscode.github.io/source/_posts/2015-12-13-hypermedia-maturity-model.markdown

 Deeply nested representation like this may not be easy on the eye.
 The general idea is tha the client posts to `/tweetAttachments` and server responds with a freshly created yet unfinished tweet, which has the uploaded media attached.
-This example representation provides the client with various hypermedia controls to, delete the attachment, upload another or finally update the status.
+This example representation provides the client with various hypermedia controls to delete the attachment, upload another or finally update the status.

 ### REST client is a state machine